frivasplata/STELLAR-WIFI-Analyzer-Tool/README.md

 Docker Option — Manual Update
 To update to the latest version, run the following three commands in sequence:

--Step 1: Pull the latest image docker pull fernandorivasplata/log-viewer:latest
+docker pull fernandorivasplata/log-viewer:latest

--Step 2: Stop and remove the running container docker stop log-viewer && docker rm log-viewer
+docker stop log-viewer && docker rm log-viewer

--Step 3: Start a new container from the updated image docker run -d --name log-viewer -p 3005:3005 --restart always fernandorivasplata/log-viewer:latest
+docker run -d --name log-viewer -p 3005:3005 --restart always fernandorivasplata/log-viewer:latest

 ⚠ Note
 Updating removes the old container.
 Any data or logs stored inside the container will be lost.
 If you need to preserve session data, save it before updating.